 Program the function M120 in an NC block that also contains an G41 or G42 radius compensation.
 This way, you can achieve consistent programming, resulting in clearly structured programs.
-You can deactivate the function M120 with the following NC syntax:

-- G40
+M120 can be reset by the following NC functions:

 - M120 LA0

 - M120 without LA

-- %
+- Radius compensation G40

-- Cycle G80 or PLANE functions
+- Departure functions (e.g., DEP LT)

-M120 becomes effective at the start of the block and remains effective beyond the milling cycles (option 19).
+M120 becomes effective at the start of the block and remains effective beyond the milling cycles.